department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/military-information/discovery-and-research/2023-military-info-discovery/conversation-guide.md

 Thanks for joining us today!
 My name is Florence.

-Today we're going to talk about your experience obtaining and using your military or service information.
+Today we're going to talk about your experience obtaining and using your military information.
 Before we move forward, I just wanted to check: (confirm that they have completed the task they selected in the screening questionnaire.)

 Before we start, a few things I want to mention: